top of page

 I hold a PhD (2016) in Geography and Environmental Science from the University of Southampton, UK, where I specialized in interdisciplinary and social-ecological systems research.
 Prior to starting my PhD, I completed my MSc (2012) in Environmental Sciences from Wageningen University, The Netherlands.

 On the methodological side, I use system dynamics, agent-based and participatory modelling to understand the dynamics of the social-ecological systems.
-In addition to the modelling approaches, I also use time series analysis through statistical and econometric methods to understand the co-evolution and relationships within and between social and ecological systems.
-In the case of cross-sectional analysis, I am skilled at analysing the “Household Income and Expenditure Survey” datasets collected by national governments and world bank.
+In addition to the modelling approaches, I also use network and time series analysis through statistical and econometric methods to understand the co-evolution and relationships within and between social and ecological systems.
+In the case of cross-sectional analysis, I am skilled at analysing the “Household Income and Expenditure Survey” datasets collected by national governments and the world bank.

 Research interest and geographical focus